Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 She brushed some hair uneasily out of her face and didn’t look at him.
 Hannah came circling back to park herself at Ava’s side, and licked her hand.

 “And besides.
 There’s a story there that I think actually all three of them would want to tell.
-If you talk to them, the thing they all have in common---”
+If you talk to them, the thing they all have in common - ”

-“---Besides being hypermasculine barges---” she interjected, bringing some levity back into the conversation as she scratched her dog’s ears.
+“ - Besides being hypermasculine barges - ” she interjected, bringing some levity back into the conversation as she scratched her dog’s ears.

-“---Yeah, beside being the ‘most bestest’ is that they’re experts in doing not particularly nice things, and it weighs on them.
+“ - Yeah, beside being the ‘most bestest’ is that they’re experts in doing not particularly nice things, and it weighs on them.
 All three of them are stone-cold killers when they have to be.”

 “...Yeah.
 I know.”
 She took a breath. “...And you’re right.
 That’d be...a powerful piece.
 You sure you’re not an artist?”